-Our highly evolved brains can be our best friends, or our worst enemies.
-Learn to harness the power of your higher functions to weather conflict.
+Our highly evolved brains can be our best friends or our worst enemies.
+Often, our defensive thoughts escalate interpersonal tension, turning small disagreements into major falling outs.
+The good news is that we can all learn to harness the power of our higher functions to successfully navigate conflict peacefully.

-Jenna has been an inspiring client.
-She has transformed her life, and been richly rewarded.
-When we first met, she was in the depth of despair.
-She was directionless, and without sunshine.
-Her outlook and days were dark and gloomy.
-She was in the worst physical condition of her life, despite being in what should have been her radiant forties!
+Jenna* was an inspiring client.
+She transformed her life and was richly rewarded.
+When we first met, she was in the depths of despair.
+Her outlook and her days were dark and gloomy.
+She was in the worst physical condition of her life, despite being in what should have been her radiant forties.

-Working with courage and determination, Jenna had focused on rebuilding her physical foundation.
-As she restored her health, she began to unlock emotional WHealth too.
+Working with courage and determination, Jenna focused on rebuilding her physical foundation.
+As she restored her physical health, she began to unlock emotional health too.
 Invisible neuro-hormonal links were restored, bringing light and desire back into her life.
-She had started to re-engage socially, and was living each day with purpose.
-She had begun to taste WHealth, and was devoted to her new life.
+She had started to reengage socially and was living each day with purpose.

-In rebooting her life, she had salvaged her marriage.
-After many years of habitual conflict and pain, both she and her husband Paul had rediscovered the early spark that had brought them together.
+Occasionally, though, as happens with us all, she would wobble on her new path.
+You see, in rebooting her life, she had salvaged her marriage.
+After many years of habitual conflict and pain, both she and her husband Paul* had rediscovered the early spark that initially brought them together.
 Now wiser, they both worked hard at their relationship.
-Every now and again, they would relapse into old ways.
+But every now and again, they would relapse into old patterns.

-For no apparent reason, Jenna would begin to resent Paul’s inattentiveness and sloppy habits.
-She would find the little things that he did annoying, and she became increasingly resentful.
-She felt that he no longer treasured her.
-She bottled it up inside, until it exploded out of her into hostile conflict.
-After a few days of directionless antagonism, she would feel remorseful, and then “go into herself”, blaming and judging herself for the relapse.
+Jenna would begin to resent Paul for what she saw as inattentiveness and sloppy habits.
+She would find little things that he did annoying and become increasingly resentful.
+She would feel that he no longer treasured her and bottled it up inside until it exploded out of her in a storm of hostility.
+After a few days of directionless antagonism, she would feel remorseful and then recede into herself, blaming and judging herself for the relapse.

-I stopped to think about these words: “over-and-over again”.
+I stopped to think about those words: “over and over again.”

-It’s a curious phenomenon.
-I’m sure it’s the trigger of all conflict, from global wars to playground fights to marital breakdowns.
+It’s a curious phenomenon, repetitive thoughts.
+I’m quite sure they’re the trigger for all conflict, from global wars to playground fights to marital breakdowns.

-It starts deep within our powerful brains.
-Deep fears surface in those primitive brain centers that we call the Reptilian Brain, where Mother Nature implanted our survival instincts.
-To protect us, these primal reflexes drive us to fight and flight.
+They start deep within our powerful brains.
+Fears surface in those primitive neurological centers that we call the reptilian brain, where Mother Nature implanted our survival instincts.
+To protect us, these primal reflexes drive us to action against perceived threats.
 In Jenna’s case, she was afraid of being alone.
-This is a fear that drives us all, with few exceptions.
-We’re a social species, driven by affirmation and love.
-When Paul didn’t listen, or didn’t care, somewhere deep inside her reptilian voice started to whisper … “what if he doesn’t love you?” … “what if you’re going to end up all alone?”
+When Paul didn’t listen, or didn’t seem to care, her reptilian voice started to whisper, “What if he doesn’t love you?
+What if he leaves you?
+What if you’re going to end up all alone?”

-The most powerful tool of all is gratitude.
-The soft science of appreciation has been verified in many astute scientific experiments.
-Even as she finds herself accusing Paul of not caring, Jenna needs to identify his attributes that make her happy.
-By actively saying (out loud if necessary) how much she appreciates him for his creativity and strength, or for his ability to laugh when life gets tough, she will find the road out of the whirlwind of negativity and conflict.
-When the deliberately positive voice of her cognitive brain overwhelms the negative bleating of her reptilian brain, Jenna finds peace.
-The words that orbit her presence over-and-over againare now kind and loving.
+And finally, the most powerful tool of all against fear and conflict is gratitude.
+The soft science of appreciation has been verified in many experiments.
+Even as she found herself accusing Paul of not caring, Jenna needed to identify his attributes that made her happy.
+By actively saying (out loud if necessary) how much she appreciated him for his creativity and strength, or for his ability to laugh when life gets tough, she found the road out of the whirlwind of negativity and conflict.
+When the deliberately positive voice of her cognitive brain overwhelmed the negative bleating of her reptilian brain, Jenna found peace.
+The words that orbited her presence over and over again were now kind and loving.

 We need to understand the elegant construct of our brain, with its delicate leadership hierarchy, in order to avoid (or, at least, resolve) conflict.
-The keys to peace and happiness are in our own hands.
-This is the path to WHealth!
+The keys to peace and happiness are in our own hands!